-When you finally get to the point of proceeding with your trademark you'll probably want Thomson & Thomson to do a thorough U.S. (and perhaps international) search.
-You can contact them directly at www.thomson-thomson.com or you can do it through your attorney.
-If you wander through their site you will figure out that some things you can do on your own through Internet sources (including their TRADEMARKSCAN® database via Dialog, www.dialog.com).
-For the $380.00 (U.S. search only) that I recently spent on a Thomson & Thomson search I know I could not beat their thoroughness or expertise.
+When you finally get to the point of proceeding with your trademark you'll probably want Thomson Reuters to do a thorough U.S. (and perhaps international) search.
+You can contact them directly at http://trademarks.thomsonreuters.com/ or you can do it through your attorney.
+If you wander through their site you will figure out that some things you can do on your own through Internet sources.
+For the $380.00 (U.S. search only) that I spent on a Thomson & Thomson (their former name) search I know I could not beat their thoroughness or expertise.
 You will also want your attorney to review the document you get back and give you an opinion on any possible conflicts.

 Register Your Trademark

 If everything still looks clean (or the risk appears acceptably low enough) you can follow the instructions at the USPTO site or have your attorney do the work.
 It will be more expensive but less nerve wracking to have your attorney do the paperwork.

 Keep in mind that for a trademark to be fully registered in the U.S. it must be put "in use," so if you believe your own searches are good enough you do not need to spend money on Thomson Reuters or your attorney until after you have proven your product will sell and you reach a full GO decision.
 Even then the Thomson Reuters search (or an equivalent one by another vendor) is not mandatory--if nothing is found, it just increases your confidence that no one will object to your trademark after you file a formal application.